FabianBeiner/PHP-IMDB-Grabber/README.md

-# PHP IMDB Grabber
+# PHP IMDB.com SCRAPER

-This PHP class enables you to fetch / parse the most important data from IMDB.com.

-The script will fail as soon as IMDB changes their layout.
-Let me know if this happens.
+**This class can be used to retrieve data from IMDB.com with PHP.**

+The technique used is called “web scraping” (see [Wikipedia](http://en.wikipedia.org/wiki/Web_scraping "Web scraping") for details).
+Which means: If IMDB changes *anything* on their HTML, the script is going to fail (even a single space might be enough)

+You might not know, but there is an IMDB API available.
+The problem?
+You will have to pay at least $15.000 to use it.
+Great, thank you.

-If you want to thank me for this script and the support, you can do this through PayPal (see email bellow) or just buy me something on Amazon (http://www.amazon.de/wishlist/3IAUEEEY6GD20) - **thank you**! :)
+**If you want to thank me for my work and the support, feel free to do this through PayPal (use mail@fabian-beiner.de as payment destination) or just buy me a book at Amazon (http://www.amazon.de/wishlist/3IAUEEEY6GD20) – thank you! :-)**

 ## Changes

+5.0.4

+- Removed/cleaned some variable names
+- Fixed IMDB_POSTER regular expression
+- Changed IMDB_PLOT regular expression

 5.0.3